 By: Matthew A. Bowles, Associate

-We will continue monitoring the agencies for COVID-19 related updates and circulate same as pertinent updates become available.
+We will continue monitoring the Biden Administration’s impact on employers, as well as COVID-19 related agency updates and circulate same as pertinent updates become available.